aclements/latexrun/README.md

   from the final run are shown, making it act like a standard, single-run build task.

-* Visible error messages and warnings.
+* Surfaces error messages and warnings.
 LaTeX and related tools bury errors and useful warnings in vast wastelands of output noise. latexrun parses this spew and prints only the messages that matter, in a format understood by modern tools.  latexrun even figures out